 Q: How good is the catering?
 Do the boarders have an input into the choice of menu offered?

 A: These are really questions for the boarder showing you around.
 The general standard of school catering nowadays, though, is remarkably high and schools are far more conscious of the need to maintain healthy diets.
 On an overnight taster stay, your child will be able to assess the quality of the food.
+If there is a Food Committee, you can ask how often it meets and to see some of the Committee’s minutes/action points.

 Q: What medical arrangements are in place?

 A: Obviously, it is important to know what happens in the case of either illness or an emergency or accident.
-Schools should inform you about the medical staff and the medical facilities.
+Schools should inform you about the medical staff and the facilities.
 It is also wise to check on insurance arrangements, particularly for sporting fixtures, expeditions and trips, both at home and abroad.

 Q: How important is the role of chapel in school life?